dhis2/training-docs/content/android/tg_aswa_part1.md

 Trainers can briefly discuss the user roles.
 For more information about user roles. ([Click Here](https://docs.dhis2.org/en/use/user-guides/dhis-core-version-240/configuring-the-system/users-roles-and-groups.html?h=user+2.40#mgt_userrole))

-Please note that in this version of the web app, only users with the 'ALL' authority or the one with Android Settings app are able to define those parameters in the configuration.With All authority you can also edit, create or delete the all settings (general, synchronization, appearance and analytics).
+There is a specific authority for the android settings web app that can be found in "Other Authorities."
+This gives a person access to both view the app and edit settings within the app.

-So to make sure your users have this role, you can go to Users > User group and in this you can select the app authorities as android settings app.
+So to make sure your users have this role, you can go to Users > User Roles, find the app in the "Other authority" section and assign the authority to the user role.

-Other users having access to the web app can see the value of the parameters, but cannot edit them.

 ![](images/androidsettingswebapp/image1.png)